Q. Can Exl-Plan be used

 by Exl-Plan, e.g. FIG1, conflict with cell references resulting from

-names and this will break Exl-Plan's macros.
-These conflicts will be
+conflicting range names and this will break Exl-Plan's macros.
+These

-Load the Free-Plan DOC file, select the Review tab and go
+with Exl-Plan?
+If using Word 2007: Load the Free-Plan DOC file, select the Review tab

 Click the Protect Document button and select the Restrict